At Athira, We Are Focused on Addressing Devastating Diseases Where Current Treatment Options Are Limited

 ALS is a rare disease.
 Globally, approximately 75 thousand people are affected by ALS, with 40% of cases occurring in the United States.
 Approximately 10% of ALS cases are inherited whereas for approximately 90% of individuals, ALS occurs without any known family history.

-ATH-1105, a small molecule positive modulator of the HGF/MET pathway, is currently being evaluated in a Phase 1 clinical trial.
+ATH-1105, a small molecule positive modulator of the HGF/MET pathway, has completeda Phase 1 clinical trial, and planning for a Phase 2 clinical trial for the treatment of ALS is underway.
 We believe ATH-1105, with its differentiated multimodal mechanism of action, has the potential as an effective for ALS, subject to clinical investigation.

 (ALS Association)